 September 18-19, 2017

-A workshop funded by the Whitney Humanities Center and organized by
+A Humanities/Humanity Workshop funded by the Whitney Humanities Center

 Yii-Jan Lin, Yale Divinity School